 Description: Located along Koh Samui's Choeng Mon Beach, SALA Samui Resort and Spa offers modern facilities complemented by traditional Thai architecture.
 It boasts an 80 m private beach and 2 beachfront pools.
 Rooms come with private balconies or terraces and outdoor bathrooms.
 Amenities include cable TV, a DVD player and tea/coffee making facilities.
 Some villas feature a private pool with a sundeck.
 Guests can enjoy a massage in one of the spa pavilions, or exercise in the fitness centre.
 SALA Samui Resort also has a tour and activities desk, a library area and a business centre.
 Both SALA Samui Restaurant and Pangaea Restaurant & Bar serve Thai and international dishes.
 The beach bar offers indoor, outdoor and beach seating.
 In-villa dining is also available.
 SALA Samui Resort and Spa is a 10-minute drive from both Samui Airport, Fisherman's Village and Chaweng Centre.

-The dry season from late-December to April is the best time to honeymoon on Ko Samui.
-The island can be visited year round, but it’s probably best to avoid November – the wettest month of the year.
+Ko Samui can be visited year round, but it’s probably best to avoid November – the wettest month of the year.

 Short tropical downpours occur from May onward, leading up to the rainy season that lasts from October to mid-December.